Pocketkid2/TheChosenDownloader/README.md

 Version 2.0 of this project simplifies the process by having just one script to do all the work.

+Unfortunately, The Chosen still keeps their latest season "under lock and key" which in this case means that to download Season 5 you need to obtain a viewer token from the official site to gain access to the downloads.
+Instructions for that are below.

 ## Usage Instructions

 1. **Install dependencies**